cc91x/nba-game-scenario-analysis/README.md

 in another: airflow webserver -p 8080

 Update nba_project_dag.py, set variables PYTHON_PATH and PROJECT_HOME
-That's it. http://localhost:8080/home should bring up the airflow UI, where we can trigger the nba_project_dag
+Heaing to http://localhost:8080/home should bring up the airflow UI, where we can trigger the nba_project_dag

 Analyzing data:
 The python script HistoricalAnalysis.py, found under /python, is where we answer the questions propsed under background.
 We can configure pregame and midgame parameters under AnalysisConfig.py, and this script will then print out the historical probabilities of the end game result.